Global support for intersectoral action on SDG 6 in the Water-Climate-Biodiversity Nexus (ActBlue)

 State of implementation/results

-• Preparations for the UN 2026 Water Conference:
+• Preparations for the UN Water Conference 2026 are progressing:

-• the project supports ongoing EU and UN consultations.
+• The project also supports ongoing EU and UN consultations and Germany’s contribution to ID 5.

 Latest Update: